helluvamatt/Minecraft-Overviewer/README.rst

 FabianN's Additions
 -------------------

-* Built in MapMarkers for Bukkit <http://forums.bukkit.org/threads/mapmarkers-v0-2.843/> support.
+* Built in MapMarkers for Bukkit <http://forums.bukkit.org/threads/843> support. *Requires Setup*

+* Built in ChatterCraft for Bukkit <http://forums.bukkit.org/threads/16448> support.
+Added thanks to helluvamatt. *Requires Setup*

-* The player's skin used for the player's mapmarker.
+* The player's skin used for the player's mapmarker. *Requires MapMarkers to be Setup*

-* A list of currently online players which links you to the location of the player on the map.
+* A list of currently online players which links you to the location of the player on the map. *Requires MapMarkers to be Setup*

 * A timestamp of when the map was generated.